mulesoft/api-policies/http-headers-add-strip-policy/README.md

 The policy configuration contains several input parameters:

-+  Request headers to remove - Separator-separeted list of HTTP headers to be removed from the request, e.g. Date|Vary
 +  Response headers to remove - Separator-separeted list of HTTP headers to be removed from the response, e.g. Date|Vary
 +  1. Request header name to add
 +  1. Request header value to add